IrisShaders/Iris/docs/changelogs/1.2.5/full.md

 ## 1.17 and 1.18 specific fixes:

 - Fixed white dots appearing on the screen and other weirdness (IMS)
-    - This was caused by non-overriden shader programs writing to the depth buffer
+    - This was caused by non-overridden shader programs writing to the depth buffer
 - Fixed slime blocks disappearing while being moved by pistons (IMS)
 - Fixed enderman eyes not being colored (coderbot)
 - Fixed an issue when using RenderDoc (coderbot)
 - Fixed an issue where shaders would not apply on old nvidia drivers on 1.17+ (IMS)
 - Fixed an issue where shaders would not apply on Intel Windows drivers for HD 4000, HD 2500, and similar cards on 1.17+ (coderbot)
-- Fixed the ingame profiler breaking when using a shader pack with a shadow pass
+- Fixed the in-game profiler breaking when using a shader pack with a shadow pass

 ## Translations